condlex/wpdk/README.md

     __ Upload to host and generate 1 billion posts.
 If time remains, 1 billion posts will be indexed and available to search.

+[ April 7, 2026 ]
++ This version is called version 0.1.5.
+In this version, minor bugs in tools of creating posts, indexing posts which is related to protected token are fixed.
+Screenshots are also added. o Plan on next days:
+    __ Continue to generate indexes until hard disk (1TB) is full.
+    __ Upload to host and generate 1 billion posts.
+If time remains, 1 billion posts will be indexed and available to search.

 ```